top of page

 d) Systemic / Policy

-Fund care systems adequately, protect safe staffing ratios, allow time for relational work, embed professional support, measure service user satisfaction (with relational, emotional dimensions, not only technical/outcomes), and policies that promote staff wellbeing as integral to quality of service.
+We must fund care systems adequately, protect safe staffing ratios, and allow time for relational work.
+Embedding professional support and measuring service user satisfaction (with relational and emotional dimensions, not only technical outcomes) is essential.
+Policies that promote staff wellbeing must be integral to quality service.

-At its core, mistreatment in service provision is often a symptom of broken or under-resourced relational systems: when professionals are not supported, when their emotional lives are neglected, when their roles are overburdened, and when they are untrained in how to maintain compassion under pressure.
-The risk is not only to service users, but to the professionals themselves, whose wellbeing deteriorates, whose sense of purpose is compromised, and whose capacity to help is eroded.
+At its core, mistreatment in service provision is often a symptom of broken or under-resourced relational systems.
+When we are not supported, when our emotional lives are neglected, when our roles are overburdened, and when we are untrained in maintaining compassion under pressure, the risk extends not only to service users but also to ourselves.
+Our wellbeing deteriorates, our sense of purpose is compromised, and our capacity to help is eroded.

-Bridging these gaps is not optional, it is essential.
-The dignity in service, in care, in education, depends on this.
-When professionals are cared for, supported, and trained, their ability to treat others with respect, empathy and effectiveness grows.
-It’s not enough to aim to ‘do no harm’ we must aim to do good with wholeness, humility, and human connection.
+Bridging these gaps is not optional; it is essential.
+The dignity in service, care, and education depends on this.
+When we are cared for, supported, and trained, our ability to treat others with respect, empathy, and effectiveness grows.
+It’s not enough to aim to ‘do no harm’; we must aim to do good with wholeness, humility, and human connection.

 References